MXNXV/Python-Flask-Blog/README.md

 # Python-Flask-Web-Application
-This a Blog that is created using Flask in Python
+This a Web Apllication that I have created.
+I have used Python Flask for the backend and
+HTML, CSS and JavaScript gor the front end of the application.